-If the cleaning of the filter is required and if previous driving conditions did not enable automatic cleaning, it will be indicated by the illumination of &\(\frac{1}{2}\) in the instrument cluster.
+If cleaning of the filter is required and automatic cleaning does not occur, it will be indicated by the illumination of control indicator <> in the instrument cluster.
 Seek the assistance of a workshop immediately.

 Catalytic converter

 The catalytic converter reduces the amount of harmful substances in the exhaust gases.